-- (a) is compatible with fair practice; and
+is compatible with fair practice; and

-- (b) does not exceed the extent justified by the purpose.
+does not exceed the extent justified by the purpose.

-- (2) The quotation must be accompanied by:
+The quotation must be accompanied by:

-- (a) an indication of its source; and
+an indication of its source; and

-- (b) the name of the author if his or her name appears in the work from which the quotation is taken.
+the name of the author if his or her name appears in the work from which the quotation is taken.

-REPRODUCTION FOR TEACHING
+REPRODUCTION FOR EDUCATIONAL OR LEGAL PURPOSES

-- 13. (1) The reproduction of a short part of a published work for teaching purposes by way of illustration, in writing or sound or visual recordings, is not an infringement of the copyright in the work if: - (a) the reproduction is compatible with fair practice; and - (b) the reproduction does not exceed the extent justified by the purpose; and - (c) a collective licence to reproduce the work is not available to the educational institution concerned. - (2) The source of the work reproduced and the name of the author must be indicated as far as practicable on all copies made under subsection (1).
+13. (1) The reproduction of a short part of a published work for teaching purposes by way of illustration, in writing or sound or visual recordings, is not an infringement of the copyright in the work if:

+the reproduction is compatible with fair practice; and

+the reproduction does not exceed the extent justified by the purpose; and a collective licence to reproduce the work is not available to the educational institution concerned.

+The source of the work reproduced and the name of the author must be indicated as far as practicable on all copies made under subsection (1).